DefinitelyTyped/DefinitelyTyped/types/gapi.client.logging/readme.md

 await gapi.client.entries.list({  });

 /*
-Writes log entries to Stackdriver Logging.
+Log entry resourcesWrites log entries to Stackdriver Logging.
+This API method is the only way to send log entries to Stackdriver Logging.
+This method is used, directly or indirectly, by the Stackdriver Logging agent (fluentd) and all logging libraries configured to use Stackdriver Logging.
 */
 await gapi.client.entries.write({  });